igorkasyanchuk/better_tempfile/README.md

 ## Usage

-Instead of `Temfile.new("file.txt")` just call `BetterTemfile.new("file.txt")`.
+Instead of `Tempfile.new("file.txt")` just call `BetterTempfile.new("file.txt")`.

-`BetterTemfile` is inherites from Tempfile so it has all methods of it, and you must work with it same way as with Tempfile (for example close and unlink).
+`BetterTempfile` is inherites from Tempfile so it has all methods of it, and you must work with it same way as with Tempfile (for example close and unlink).

 ## Development